-This rattlesnake is the only species of poisonous snake at Mountain Lake.
+This rattlesnake is the only species of venomous snake at Mountain Lake.
 It is unmistakably different from any other snake in this area, largely because of its massive girth.
 While not the longest snakes at MLBS, reaching 189 cm (6’ 2”) in length, they have very thick and heavy bodies.
-One of the most distinguishing features of all poisonous snakes (except for coral snakes) is their narrow neck and rather wide head.
-Also, vertical, slit-like pupils are a trait only present in poisonous snakes in the US.
+One of the most distinguishing features of all venomous snakes (except for coral snakes) is their narrow neck and rather wide head.
+Also, vertical, slit-like pupils are a trait only present in venomous snakes in the US.

 The timber rattlesnake can be found in several common color variations, each very different in appearance.
 The only morph present in this area is the yellow color variation, marked by a black or dark brown pattern of 20-29 irregularly V-shaped crossbands across a yellow or brown body.